AppThreat/atom/README.md

 ## Installation

-Atom comprises a core (standalone joern application developed in scala) with a nodejs wrapper module.
+Atom comprises a core (standalone chen application developed in scala) with a nodejs wrapper module.
 It is currently distributed as an npm package.

 ```shell
 npm install @appthreat/atom